-Minibar Is the Best Restaurant in Washington | Washingtonian (DC)
+Here Are the 25 Very Best Restaurants in Washington | Washingtonian (DC)

 3. The Inn at Little Washington For lovers of luxe mod-American dining and whimsical touches—a four-star popsicle, truffle-laden popcorn—there is no better place to celebrate than Patrick O’Connell’s Rappahannock County hideaway.

-4. Sushi Nakazawa It’s Trump Hotel location might deter some, but they’re missing out on the city’s best sushi experience, an all-nigiri omakase.
+4. Sushi Nakazawa Its Trump Hotel location might deter some, but they’re missing out on the city’s best sushi experience, an all-nigiri omakase.

 5. Tail Up Goat We’ve never had a dull meal in this cozy Adams Morgan dining room run by three Komi vets.